Coal Mine Safety and Health enforces the Mine Act at all coal mines in the United States. Enforcement activities include:

 District 4 covers Southern West Virginia including the following counties - Boone, Braxton, Clay, Fayette, Greenbrier, Kanawha, Monroe, Nicholas, Pocahontas, Putnam, Raleigh, Summers, and Webster.

-District 6 covers Eastern Kentucky.
+District 5 covers Virginia and eastern Kentucky.

 District 8 covers Illinois, Indiana, Iowa, Michigan, Minnesota, Northern Missouri, and Wisconsin.